CORNUS continued

 Cornus mas

 A tremendously useful group of small trees which produce copious numbers of bright yellow flowers in February, which are of course particularly visible on the bare stems.
-These develop into bright red fruit in the autumn.
+From these develop bright red fruit in the autumn.
 Easy to grow, they are tolerant of most soils and sites.
+Cornus mas is bred and cultivated extensively for culinary purposes in eastern Europe.

 CORNUS mas 'Aureoelegantissima' (= 'Elegantissima' )